M.Ed. In Educational Leadership-HESAOVERVIEW FAQS

 - Résumé or Professional Vitae – Uploaded to graduate application.

 - Recommendation/Evaluation Form (1) – Forms and their directions are in the online graduate application.
 May submit letter of recommendation or utilize evaluation form to be completed via the graduate application.
 The KSU Graduate College will send electronic evaluation forms to these sources.
 This recommendation should come from an educational professional who has taught or supervised your work and who can write with authority about your abilities as an educator.

 - Mentor Form – Completed by a mentor.
-Mentor requirements may be found within the Mentor form on the Graduate Admissions website for this program.
+Mentor requirements may be found within the Mentor form.

 Student affairs professionals work in a variety of different positions on college campuses and universities.
 Check out the careers you can step into with a degree in Higher Education and Student Affairs.

 Are you interested in Graduate School?
 Are you looking to kick off your career in Student Affairs and looking for the next step towards this goal?
 Check out our NEW master's degree in Educational Leadership with a concentration in Higher Education and Student Affairs.LEARN MORE ABOUT THE HESA PROGRAM

 Graduate assistantship opportunities are available for students enrolled full-time in the HESA concentration.
 Students can apply for these opportunities and receive tuition waivers and stipends.LEARN MORE ABOUT HESA GRADUATE ASSISTANTSHIP OPPORTUNITIES

 Deadlines for Applications